What is a Dual Diagnosis?

 The longer someone with bipolar disorder abuses cocaine, the less effective it will be at boosting your mood.
 Instead, many people with bipolar disorder report feelings of paranoia, irritation, and even thoughts of suicide after abusing cocaine for an extended period of time.

-- Detox – The biggest hurdle for people with cocaine addiction is getting through withdrawal because withdrawal can have some uncomfortable and uneasy symptoms, including nausea, vomiting, shaking, tiredness, insomnia, body aches, and more.
-At Emerald Isle Health and Recovery, we utilize medical detox through one of our trusted partners to help ease these withdrawal symptoms and get you through detox as comfortably as possible.
+At Emerald Isle Health and Recovery, we offer this detox process through one of our trusted partners to help ease these withdrawal symptoms and get you through detox as comfortably as possible.

-- Inpatient Rehab – When it comes to treating a dual diagnosis, residential rehab is one of the most effective treatment options.
-This inpatient addiction treatment program allows you to stay at our facility 24/7, giving you access to around-the-clock care and support.
-It is usually the ideal way to ensure you stick to your treatment plan and move to an outpatient program when you are ready.
+When it comes to dual diagnosis addiction treatment, residential rehab is one of the most popular and effective options.
+At Emerald Isle, our inpatient addiction treatment program allows you to stay at our facility 24/7, giving you access to around-the-clock care and support.

 Are you or a loved one suffering from addiction?